RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Experiments

 \paragraph{Background} The unweighted max-cut problem is a combinatorial optimization problem in which the vertices of a graph are partitioned into two subsets with the objective to maximize the number of edges between the different partitions.
-Although this problem is known to be NP-hard~\cite{karp2009reducibility}, there are many quantum algorithms designed to approximate solutions to the max-cut problem~\cite{farhi2014quantum,PhysRevA.97.022304,amaro2022filtering}.
+Although this problem is known to be NP-hard~\citep{karp2009reducibility}, there are many quantum algorithms designed to approximate solutions to the max-cut problem~\citep{farhi2014quantum,PhysRevA.97.022304,amaro2022filtering}.
+These approaches reformulate max-cut as a Hamiltonian optimization problem.
+A graph with $n$ vertices is mapped to an $n$-qubit system where the graph's edges, $E$, are used to construct the max-cut Hamiltonian,

-The unweighted max-cut problem can be mapped to a quantum computing setting by reformulating it as a Hamiltonian optimization problem.
-A graph with $n$ vertices is mapped to an $n$-qubit system with the graph's edges, $E$, used to construct the max-cut Hamiltonian,
+$\op{H}_c$ is a diagonal matrix, signifying its eigenvectors are the computational basis states $\{\ket{0\cdots00}, \dots, \ket{1\cdots11}\}$ with bit values denoting the partition for which the corresponding vertex is assigned, while the eigenvalues represent the number of edges between the two partitions.
+The max-cut partition corresponds to the state with the largest eigenvalue.
+See appendix~\ref{appendix:max-cut} to see how the basis states are interpreted as as graph partitions.